geethanjali9119-hub/Supply-Chain-Inventory-Analysis/README.md

 ## 🛠️ Tools & Technologies

 - Excel – Data cleaning and preparation
+- Power Query – Data transformation
 - SQL – Data analysis and business queries
 - Power BI – Interactive dashboard and data visualization
-- Power Query – Data transformation

 ## 🔄 Project Workflow

 1. Collected the DataCo Supply Chain dataset
-2. Cleaned and prepared the data using Excel
+2. Cleaned and prepared the data using Excel and Power Query
 3. Analyzed the cleaned data using SQL
 4. Created an interactive Power BI dashboard
 5. Derived business insights and recommendations